nsidc/dataset-search-services/DEVELOPMENT.md

 The configuration for relevance ranking includes 'query_field_boosts', 'phrase_field_boosts', 'boost_query', and 'boost'.
 The numbers associated with each field are the boost values that indicate how closely the field should match the query.
-The higher the number will cause the result to be ranked higher when the query terms match the field.
+Higher numbers will cause the result to be ranked higher when the query terms match the field.
 It is possible to increase or decrease the field boost values to alter the ranking of results but be advised that it will affect all search results.

 The 'boost_query' and 'boost' configurations boost the results based on other fields like popularity.
 There are comments in the configuration files that